 - Complimentary room upgrades.
 This is a great benefit in theory, but don’t expect much from IHG.
-At best, you’ll get a room on a higher floor or with a ‘view.’
-If you’re really lucky maybe it will even be a little bit bigger than the standard room.
+At best, you’ll get a room on a higher floor or with a “view.”
+If you’re really lucky, you may get one of the biggest standard rooms available the day you check in.

 - Guaranteed room availability.
 If you need to travel at the last minute, you will have guaranteed room availability 72 hours prior to arrival, though this benefit will not be available at times with extraordinary demand (like Times Square on New Year’s Eve).
 Be prepared to pay a higher room rate than normal if you ever make use of this benefit.

 What is IHG Platinum Elite Status Worth?

 The benefits of IHG Platinum elite status aren’t really that notable, and they’re even harder to quantify.
 You might get a minor upgrade to a higher floor or a slightly larger room with a better view, but the upgrades will barely be noticeable as a Platinum Elite member.
 The main reason you will know that you were upgraded is that you will be told upon check-in to the hotel.
 You’ll virtually never be upgraded to a suite – and if you are, it’s plain dumb luck.